CornellDataScience/info1998/final_project.md

-Each week in this course we introduce a new Machine Learning concept.
+Each week in this course we introduce a new machine learning concept.
 It is expected that you are working on your project bit by bit each week.
 Use what we learned in lecture and from the assignment that week and apply it to your project.
 This way, when the end of the semester comes your project should be mostly done.

 -------------------------------------------------------------------